 The district does not tolerate or condone, for any reason, the bullying or taunting of students by other students.
 When such incidents occur, students need to direct their concerns to the building Principal to resolve the issue.
-If it is not resolved at the building level to the student's satisfaction, then the next step for the student is to contact the Assistant Superintendent for Academic Services.
+If it is not resolved at the building level to the student's and/or parents/guardians satisfaction, then the next step is to contact the Assistant Superintendent for Academic Services.

 Harassment includes:

-- an individual or group action or language which disrupts the orderly conduct of school routine - threats of violence, personal harm or property damage made to students or school employees - ethnic or sexual intimidation - words or actions that are meant to cause humiliation based on race, gender/sex, or ethnicity - assault These actions will result in a short-or-long term suspension and possible recommendation to the Superintendent for expulsion.
+- An individual or group action or language that disrupts the orderly conduct of school routine. - Threats of violence, personal harm or property damage made to students or school employees. - Words or actions that are meant to cause humiliation based on age, religion, race, color, national origin, gender/sex, sexual orientation, disability, height or weight of any individual. - Assault.

+These actions will result in a short-or-long term suspension and possible recommendation to the Superintendent for expulsion.
 See Code of Student Conduct for more details.